 Contracts in Korea are regarded much differently than in the West.
-It is fare to say that some teachers in Korea have faced some form of contract dispute with their Korean employer in one form or another.
+It’s fare to say that some teachers in Korea have faced minor contract disputes with their Korean employer in one form or another.
 Generally speaking, most of the disputes are resolved in a timely manner that is acceptable to the employer and the western employee.
-However, there are times when the disputes are not resolved, with or without the help of the recruiting agency, and needs to be addressed within the Korean labor office or The Korean Department of Immigration.
-Such circumstances are rare but they are a reality.

 Contract Basics – Teacher contracts should include the following criterion